MateuszRepo/YourBreakingNews/README.md

 # Your Breaking News

-## MVVM, ROOM, NETWORK, RETROFIT, LIVEDATA, COROUTINES, NAVIGATION KOMPONENTS
+## MVVM, ROOM, NETWORK, RETROFIT, LIVEDATA, COROUTINES, NAVIGATION COMPONENTS

 ### Read breaking news and search for articles you are intrested in.
 ### Store your favorites news in local database by clicking Floating Action Button in ArticleFragment